 FESCO Transportation Group in the sale of its 25.1% stake in PJSC TransContainer, a Russian intermodal container operator that manages one of the largest fleet of containers and flatcars in Russia, with 24.8% of the TransContainer stock having been purchased by VTB Bank and the remaining 0.3% by a third-party investor.

-Kazakhtelecom in its $446 million acquisition of a 75% stake in Kcell, the largest provider of mobile telecommunications services in Kazakhstan, from Telia Company AB and Turkcell İletişim Hizmetleri A.Ş., which was recognized by TMT Finance as its Asian M&A Telecom Deal of the Year 2019.
+Kazakhtelecom in its $446 million acquisition of a 75% stake in Kcell, the largest provider of mobile telecommunications services in Kazakhstan, from Telia Company AB and Turkcell İletişim Hizmetleri A.Ş.
+(Asian M&A Telecom Deal of the Year 2019 by TMT Finance)

 - its establishment of a joint venture with the All-Russia State Television and Radio Broadcasting Company (VGTRK), a Russian national media holding company.